Bridge Home, a project where we help the homeless find temporary housing and change their lives forever.

 Eric Garcetti, Mayor of L.A.

-Our participation was very significant and enriching, since our distributors in the United States presented the project to the AIP department, including the challenges it represented and how we worked on the solutions.
+Our participation was very significant and enriching, since our distributors in the United States, Catalyst presented the project to the AIP department, including the challenges it represented and how we worked on the solutions.

 An extremely special project designed from the ground up.
 Working for 6 months between proposals, designs, and tests together with different departments: Design, Planning and Engineering; directed by Eric Bashaw, Yael Pelc, Felipe Rojas and Arturo Salais, great collaborators of Gebesa.